 Imagine a world resting in a steady state that is made up of three types of agents: consumer/workers, firms and financial intermediaries.
 In a nutshell, firms produce output using capital and labor.
 The consumer/worker supplies the labor, and intermediaries, the capital.
+All funding for capital must be raised outside of the firm.
 Financial intermediaries raise the funds for capital from consumer/workers.
 They also use labor in their lending activity.
 Output is used for consumption by consumer/workers and for investment in capital by intermediaries.
 The behavior of firms and intermediaries will now be described in more detail.
 The consumer/worker plays a more passive role in the analysis, which is relegated into the background by assuming that he supplies one unit of labor and saves at some fixed interest rate, \hat{r} .2